"""

 lookup = Lookup(mapping)

-for element in elements
+return {lookup.first_key_from_value(element): element for element in elements}

-names = [str(names)] if is_string(names) else names
+names = [str(names)] if isinstance(names, str) else names

 filtered_mapping = {}